VanEck Preferred Debt

 Currently Active Assets on Macroaxis

 The market value of VanEck Preferred Sec is measured differently than its book value, which is the value of VanEck that is recorded on the company's balance sheet.
 Investors also form their own opinion of VanEck Preferred's value that differs from its market value or its book value, called intrinsic value, which is VanEck Preferred's true underlying value.
-Investors use various methods to calculate intrinsic value and buy a stock when its market value falls below its intrinsic value.
+Market participants employ diverse analytical approaches to determine fair value and identify buying opportunities when prices dip below calculated worth.
 Because VanEck Preferred's market value can be influenced by many factors that don't directly affect VanEck Preferred's underlying business (such as a pandemic or basic market pessimism), market value can vary widely from intrinsic value.

 What is Financial Leverage?